thm-projects/arsnova-flashcards/README.md

 ## Getting Started

-To start ARSnova Flashcards on localhost use `npm start` inside the repository.
+To start ARSnova Flashcards on localhost the first time use `npm run init` inside the repository.
+Every other run you can use `npm start` to start ARSnova Flashcards.
 You can then access ARSnova Flashcards from your host machine by opening http://localhost:3000.

 ## CI Pipeline